 “Students conduct a complete life-cycle assessment of the materials manufacturing process—from resource extraction through to end-of-life – looking at the cost, performance and environmental impacts of materials substitution.” – Chad Sinclair

 Professional success requires both technical understanding and managerial and business competence.
-Through courses offered by UBC Sauder School of Business, you will explore business strategy and innovation, operations and logistics, project management, and organizational leadership.
+Through courses offered by UBC Sauder’s Robert H. Lee Graduate School, you will explore business strategy and innovation, operations and logistics, project management, and organizational leadership.
 These classes are an opportunity for you to gain foundational business knowledge in: